pbbhattpriyanshu/Redis_playground/Readme.md

 ## Overview

 This project demonstrates basic Redis operations using Node.js.
-It covers connecting to Redis, setting and getting string values, expiring keys, storing JSON objects, and working with Redis lists.
+It covers connecting to Redis, setting and getting string values, expiring keys, storing JSON objects, working with Redis lists, sets, hashes, and using Redis for caching API responses.

 ---